BoltAuth/Auth/doc/redirection.md

 ### Setting Custom Redirects

-URLs that a member will be redirected to after login/logout can be set in configuration via the `redirects:` key.
+URLs that a auth will be redirected to after login/logout can be set in configuration via the `redirects:` key.

-If not set, members will be redirected to the referring page after login, and the homepage after logout.
+If not set, auth will be redirected to the referring page after login, and the homepage after logout.

 #### Configuration